ID: 613

 Conference Topic: G8.
 Cumulative effects

-Papers are invited from both professional practice and research backgrounds on the application of cumulative impact assessment in jurisdictions where practice is emerging.
+Papers presented will be from both professional practice and research backgrounds on the application of cumulative impact assessment in jurisdictions where practice is emerging.
 The session seeks to contribute to building and sharing knowledge adapted to the Global South context on CIA at the project and regional levels, or associated with SEA.

 Status: approve